anywhichway/lmdb-index/README.md

 # lmdb-index

+- object indexing for LMDB,
+- index based queries using literals, functions, and regular expressions,
+- over 60 pre-built predicate functions for use in queries, e.g. `$lte`, `$eq`, `$gte`, `$echoes` (soundex), `$includes`,
-Object indexing and index based queries for LMDB.
-Also provides, automatic id generation, instantiation of returned objects as instances of their original classes.
+- automatic id generation,
+- instantiation of returned objects as instances of their original classes,
+- copy, move, and patch operations,
+- ACID transactions.

 This is a mid-level API.
 For the highest level LMDB object query API see [lmdb-oql](https://github.com/anywhichway/lmdb-oql).